Presentation at Harvard University

 Radio Transmission of Wanderer’s Nightsong

 Mendocino California’s public station, KZYX.org, transmitted my interpretation of Schubert’s Wanderers Nightsong as part of their show Women’s Voices.
-I was honored to be featured as the opening song of the May 23th show, featuring a fascinating interview with author Caroline Heller about her recent and compelling book Reading Claudius.
+I was honored to be featured in one show, featuring a fascinating interview with author Caroline Heller about her recent and compelling book Reading Claudius.
 In her book, Heller tells the story of her parents before, during and after the Holocaust.
 To listen to the interview and the song click here.

 Passion CD Album